-On this day in history, perhaps the most futuristic looking aircraft, the Northrop Corporation YB-49; jet-powered flying wing design first flew on 21 October 1947 and immediately proved more promising than its piston-engined counterpart.
+October 21st 1948; Perhaps the most futuristic shape to ever grace the skies...the Northrop Corporation YB-49; jet-powered flying wing design first flew took flight, and immediately proved more promising than its piston-engined counterpart.
 The YB-49 set an unofficial endurance record of staying continually above 40,000 ft for 6.5 hours.

 Sadly, during subsequent test flights, the second YB-49 was lost on 5 June 1948, killing its pilot, Major Daniel Forbes (for whom Forbes Air Force Base was named), Captain Glen Edwards, co-pilot (after whom Edwards Air Force Base is named), and three other crew members.